davidgeorgebell/hooks-context-book-list/README.md

-## Book list
+## Book list simple CRUD application.

-With React Hooks and Context
+With React Hooks and Context and using local storage